Pylons/pyramid_exclog/README.rst

 ``pyramid_exclog``
 ===================

+A package which logs Pyramid application exception (error) information to a standard Python logger.
+This add-on is most useful when used in production applications, because the logger can be configured to log to a file, to UNIX syslog, to the Windows Event Log, or even to email.

-A package which logs exception information when an error occurs in your Pyramid application.
-See the documentation at https://docs.pylonsproject.org/projects/pyramid_exclog/dev/ for more information.
+See the documentation at
+https://docs.pylonsproject.org/projects/pyramid_exclog/dev/ for more
+information.